HeyMaslo/companion-server/README.md

 ## Getting Started

+### Developing from local conatinar

+You can run `docker-compose up --build` (within the `/apis` folder) which will start a container that will allow you to start developing locally.
+It will run `nodemon` to start the server so any change should be reflected inmediately.

+Make sure you are using the right port (you can change it on the `docker-compose.yml` file).
+It is set to map `41690` to `8080`.

 ### Containers and Installations

 Simple info on packaging up docker and node. *See here for basic concepts: https://nodejs.org/en/docs/guides/nodejs-docker-webapp/*